 When patients lose their teeth, whether it is due to decay, gum disease, or injury, they often have the option of partial or full dentures.
 But what is the difference between these two prosthetic options?

-- Partial dentures – Fill in the gaps left by one or more missing teeth.
-They usually consist of replacement teeth attached to a metal frame that fits around the remaining natural teeth.
+- Partial dentures – A partial denture is designed to fill in gaps where only a few teeth are missing.
+These dentures usually consist of several artificial teeth attached to a metal or plastic framework that attaches to the remaining natural teeth.

 Both partial and full dentures have their advantages and disadvantages.
 Partial dentures are generally less expensive and easier to keep clean.
 However, partial dentures may be less stable than full dentures and can sometimes irritate the gums.
 Full dentures may take some time to get used to and require more upkeep than partial dentures, but they can provide a more natural-looking smile.
 Ultimately, the best option for each patient will depend on their needs and preferences.